MichalLytek/type-graphql/Readme.md

 - deleteMany
 - upsert

+By default, the method names will be mapped to a GraphQL idiomatic ones (like `findManyUser` -> `users`).
+You can opt-in to use original names by providing `useOriginalMapping = true` generator option.

 Also, if you want to have relations like `User -> posts` emitted in schema, you need to import the relations resolvers and register them in your `buildSchema` call:

 ```ts